 Cook originally entered game development to entertain people.
 Through this project, he and his teammates have the seen the potential to provide much more than entertainment.

-“The ability to make an actual impact on people’s lives and help people who don’t necessarily learn in the same way other people do and there their quality of life is amazing,” he said.
+“The ability to make an actual impact on people’s lives and help people who don’t necessarily learn in the same way other people do and improve their quality of life is amazing,” he said.
 “That was the biggest thing with this project.”